pinout-xyz/Pinout.xyz/README.md

 # Roadmap &amp; wishlist

-* Redesign HTML generation and unify HTML templates into a single, translatable file
+* Redesign HTML generation and unify HTML templates into a single, translatable file!
-* Add functionality to compare two or more boards, to visualise pin compatibility
+* Add functionality to compare two or more boards, to visualise pin compatibility!
-* Tool to convert WiringPi to GPIO to BCM and back
+* Tool to convert WiringPi to GPIO to BCM and back!
 * Add as many [boards](http://pinout.xyz/boards) as possible!

 # Acknowledgement